GuildCrafts/web-development-js/_goals/158-Core_Algorithms-Classic_Numeric_and_Set.md

 - [ ] Artifact produced is a fork of the [core-algorithms][core-algorithms] repo.
 - [ ] Can run all tests with `npm test`.

+__FEEDBACK:__ can we be more clear about what "correctly implemented" means in the specs below?

 - [ ] `makeChange()` algorithm is correctly implemented.

+__FEEDBACK:__ would this goal be better if the tests were provided?
+I'd be happy to write them.

 - [ ] Tests for `makeChange()` exist with at least 2 unit tests using valid inputs, and at least 1 unit test using invalid inputs.
 - [ ] `fizzBuzz()` algorithm is correctly implemented.
 - [ ] Tests for `fizzBuzz()` exist.